elimc/Zenburn2012/README.md

+#**NOTICE!!!**
+As of NetBeans 7.3, all work on **Zenburn2012** has ceased.
+Fortunately, the project has been resurrected, with major NetBeans 7.3 improvements, as **ZenburnX**.
+You are encouraged to check out the new theme, here: https://github.com/elimc/ZenburnX/.

 #Zenburn2012
 Zenburn2012 is a dark-background, low-contrast theme for the NetBeans 7.2 IDE

 ##About

 I created Zenburn2012, because the current default NetBeans themes were created by A) A tyrannical despot bent on destroying programmer's eyeballs, or B) a Computer Scientist.
 I have extended this theme from the excellent zenburn theme created by ideea.
-This is the location of the original ideea theme: [download page](//forums.netbeans.org/topic29869.htmlhttps://github.com/paololus/NetBeans-Custom-Themes/downloads).
+This is the location of the original ideea theme: http://forums.netbeans.org/topic29869.html or here: https://github.com/paololus/NetBeans-Custom-Themes/downloads.
 While ideea's theme was very good, NetBeans has continued to add support for different languages.
 I have been using Zenburn2012 with the beta version of NetBeans 7.2, with it's new features.
 UPDATE: NetBeans 7.2 is now out and you should upgrade if you haven't done so already.

 Improvements over the original zenburn through support for: